American literature: Contemporary fiction

+Autofiction

+Autofiction is a literary movement that has gained steam in American literature throughout the 21st century.
+Coined in 1977 by French author Serge Doubrovsky, the autofictional subgenre blends autobiography and fiction, thereby allowing authors to go beyond the limitations of form and substance imposed by these genres.
+A well-established term in the French literary world, it has been less discussed in American literary criticism, despite the recent proliferation of such novels.

+Of the autofiction genre, English professor Bran Nicol states: American autofiction is best regarded less as a form which interrogates the complex workings of memory and their effect on subjectivity and more as evidence of the preoccupation with the conditions of authorship, especially institutional, which has characterized American writing in the late twentieth and twenty-first centuries.

+Notable American authors known to have written in the autofiction genre include Bret Easton Ellis, Sheila Heti, Maggie Nelson, Chris Kraus, and Ben Lerner.

 Poetry

 Puritan poetry was highly religious, and one of the earliest books of poetry published was the Bay Psalm Book (1640), a set of translations of the biblical Psalms; however, the translators' intention was not to create literature, but to create hymns that could be used in worship.
-Among lyric poets, the most important figures are Anne Bradstreet, who wrote personal poems about her family and homelife; pastor Edward Taylor, whose best poems, the Preparatory Meditations, were written to help him prepare for leading worship; and Michael Wigglesworth, whose best-selling poem, The Day of Doom (1660), describes the time of judgment.
+Among lyric poets, the most important figures are Anne Bradstreet, who wrote personal poems about her family and homelife; the pastor Edward Taylor, whose poems the Preparatory Meditations were written to help him prepare for leading worship; and Michael Wigglesworth, whose best-selling poem, The Day of Doom (1660), describes the time of judgment.
 It was published in the same year that anti-Puritan Charles II was restored to the British throne.
 He followed it two years later with God's Controversy With New England.
 Nicholas Noyes was also known for his doggerel verse.

 18th century

 The 18th century saw an increasing emphasis on America itself as fit subject matter for its poets.
 This trend is most evident in the works of Philip Freneau (1752–1832), who is also notable for the unusually sympathetic attitude to Native Americans, which was reflective of his skepticism toward American culture.
 However, this late colonial-era poetry generally was influenced by contemporary poetry in Europe.
 The work of Rebecca Hammond Lard (1772–1855), is still relevant today, writing about the environment as well as also human nature.